Driver history for Microsoft SQL Server

 MDAC/WDAC includes these components:

-- ODBC: The Microsoft Open Database Connectivity (ODBC) interface is a C programming-language interface that allows applications to access data from a variety of Database Management Systems (DBMS).
+- ODBC: The Microsoft Open Database Connectivity (ODBC) interface is a C programming-language interface that allows applications to access data from different kinds of Database Management Systems (DBMS).
 Applications that use this API are limited to accessing relational data sources only.

-- OLE DB: OLE DB is a set of COM interfaces for accessing data in a variety of data stores.
+- OLE DB: OLE DB is a set of COM interfaces for accessing data in different kinds of data stores.
 OLE DB providers exist for accessing data in databases, file systems, message stores, directory services, workflow, and document stores.

 - ADO: ActiveX Data Objects (ADO) provides a high-level programming model.
 Although a little less performant than coding to OLE DB or ODBC directly, ADO is straightforward to learn and use.
 It can be used from script languages, such as Microsoft Visual Basic Scripting Edition (VBScript) or Microsoft JScript.